bigscience-workshop/biomedical/README.md

 If an admin approves it, then you are welcome to implement this dataset and it will count toward contribution credit.

-### 2. Implement the dataloader for your dataset
+### 2. Implement the data-loading script for your dataset and create a PR

 [Check out our step-by-step guide to implementing a dataloader with the bigbio schema](CONTRIBUTING.md).

 **Please do not upload the data directly; if you have a specific question or request, [reach out to an admin](#Community-channels)**

-### 3. Make a pull-request (PR) for your dataloader!

-Before your data-loading script is accepted, you will need to make a PR to the big-science biomedical repo.
-Explicit instructions on how to PR a dataloader are found [here](CONTRIBUTING.md).

-Once you do, an admin will code-review your changes.
-Admins may propose changes before acceptance, or accept as-is.
-Please feel free to reach out to get your PRs accepted!

 ## Community channels